 - Spoon the batter into muffin tins.
-It should be about 1 1/2 tablespoons of batter in each one.
 Bake!

 Protein Muffins with Pumpkin

 The nut butter and eggs in these muffins lends each one almost 3 grams of protein, which is pretty good for a little muffin!
 Each muffin also has a range of balanced nutrition which makes them a nice snack or meal component.
 They are very moist and not too dense, which makes them a nice texture for toddlers who may struggle with the texture of bread.

 What’s the best way to store these muffins?

-You can store these Healthy Pumpkin Muffins in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.
+You can store these Healthy Pumpkin Muffins in an airtight container or storage bag in the fridge for up to 3 days or in the freezer for up to 3 months.
 Thaw at room temperature or in the fridge.
 We like to let these cool fully and eat them at room temperature or chilled.